Luciana001/site-infographiste/wordpress/wp-content/plugins/advanced-import/readme.txt

 Yes, many themes are using this plugin, for an example, you can look on [CosmosWP Theme](https://cosmoswp.com/)

-= Can I deactivate this plugin? =

-Advanced Import is generally one-time use plugin, it is meant to be used for Demo Import or Site Migrate, once you complete your task you can safely deactivate it.

 == Screenshots ==

 1. Import Main Screen